Top 10 Rarest Cars in Forza Horizon 5 (FH5)

 Barn find tips:

-- Unlock rumors via Horizon Adventure.
+- You can unlock rumors by playing Horizon Adventure.

 - Explore hidden dirt roads and forested areas.